What Size Storage Unit Do I Need?

 Explanation

-Storage unit sizes are measured in feet (width × depth).
+Storage unit sizes are measured in feet (width x depth).
+If you need to store a car, you need at least a 10x20 unit.
 A 5x5 unit (25 sq ft) is like a small closet and fits boxes and small furniture.
 A 5x10 (50 sq ft) is walk-in closet sized and works for studio apartments.

 For a typical 1-2 bedroom apartment, a 10x10 unit (100 sq ft) provides enough space.
 This size fits a full bedroom set, living room furniture, and plenty of boxes.
 It's about half a garage.

 Larger homes require more space.
 A 3-bedroom house typically fills a 10x15 unit (150 sq ft), while 4+ bedroom homes may need 10x20 (200 sq ft) or larger.
+Check how many boxes a 3-bedroom house needs to estimate your storage volume.
 These can also fit vehicles alongside furniture.

 Things to Know